 Mile 17.8: Prelude Rapid (IV-), aka Fawn Falls, marks the beginning of the most difficult section of the Illinois River.
 There is a nice far left chute at lower flows.
 At medium and high flows this there is a nice right line that is pretty straightforward.

 Mile 18: Green Wall (V) is a famous rapid that should be scouted from the left.
 It's a long, complicated rapid that can be portaged by kayakers with some effort.
 It would be VERY difficult to line or portage rafts.

 Mile 18.8: Little Green Wall (IV) is a tricky rapid that is tough to scout and can cause more problems than Green Wall.
 The next 2 miles have nearly continuous Class III rapids.

-Mile 21: Submarine Hole (IV) has a reputation for flipping rafts.
+Mile 21: Submarine Hole (IV) has a reputation for flipping rafts at all flows.
 At lower flows rafts flip by riding up the right bank.
 At higher flows rafts can flip in one of the huge holes.

 Mile: 21.7: Collier Creek enters from the left marking the end of the Class IV rapids.
 There is a great camp just downstream of the creek on the left.

 Mile 25.4: Silver Creek enters on the right side.
 This beautiful creek is worth exploring if you have some time.
 The Illinois River Trail is close to the river here making this a great place to go for a hike.

 Mile 28.4: Indigo Creek enters from the right side.
 The left bank is a good place to see Darlingtonia (Pitcher Plants).

 Mile 29.5: Horsesign Creek enters on left after Horsesign Creek Rapid (III+).
-There is a great camp before the rapid on the left upstream and downstream of Horsesign Creek Rapid (III).
+There on the left upstream and downstream of Horsesign Creek Rapid (III).

 Mile 31.4: Take-out on the right bank at Oak Flat.
 You can also continue down a few miles and take-out on the Rogue River.